AlonsoBTech/Azure-Monitor-Basic-Observability-Stack/README.md

-## Azure Monitor Basic Observability Stacl
+## Azure Monitor Basic Observability Stack

 ## 📋 <a name="table">Table of Contents</a>